-But that may be the case in just a few years.
-Loss of habitat and over-use of pesticides have been continuing problems, but now bats face a more terrifying prospect called white-nose syndrome.
+Loss of habitat and overuse of pesticides have continually caused problems for bats, but now they face an even more terrifying threat called white-nose syndrome.

-This cold-loving fungus is responsible for killing millions of bats in 13 states over the last four years and millions more could die because of it.
+This cold-loving fungus is responsible for killing millions of bats over the last ten years, and millions more could die because of it.
 Scientists and researchers are working to find a way to stop it, but no solution has yet been found.

-In their role as insect-eaters, bats can consume more than 1000 mosquito-sized insects each hour they fly.
-Economically-speaking, bats provide a valuable service to farmers by eating agricultural pests, like the corn earworm and armyworm moths.
+In their role as insect-eaters, bats can consume more than 1,000 mosquito-size insects each hour they fly.
+Economically speaking, bats provide a valuable service to farmers by eating agricultural pests such as corn earworms and armyworm moths.

-And, if you’ve ever enjoyed a cocktail mixed with tequila, you can thank a bat.
+And if you’ve ever enjoyed a cocktail mixed with tequila, you can thank a bat.
 The blue agave plant, from which tequila is derived, depends on bats as pollinators.
 About 70 percent of tropical fruit also depends on bats for either pollination or seed dispersal.
-The list includes bananas, plantain, figs, dates, mangoes, papaya, and guava.
+The list includes bananas, plantains, figs, dates, mangoes, papaya, and guava.

 There are a number of ways gardeners can help bats.
 One way is to plant a wildlife garden that attracts moths and beetles, some of a bat’s favorite foods.
 Another way to help is to install one or more bat houses in your landscape.

-As a special Halloween treat, please consider adopting an OBC resident bat so it can continue to serve as an ambassador for the group’s educational programs.
+As a special Halloween treat, please consider contributing to BCI so it can continue to do this important work.